Using the Python SDK through Visual Studio Code

 - Under Python, click Install.

-Once installed, you see something like this:
+Once installed, you will see something like this:

 Installing the Rel Extension

-RelationalAI provides a Rel extension for VSCode.
+RelationalAI provides a Rel extension for VS Code.
 This extension highlights Rel syntax.

 To install the Rel extension: